chrisqiqiu/athena-history-nine/readme.md

 This is a project to get athena query history and save it to s3 <br />

-The cutoff date in config can be in formats e.g. "2 months ago" or "2019-05-20" or "" .
+The cutoff date in config can be in formats e.g. "2 months ago" or "2019-05-20" or "" or "yesterday" .
 Empty string means taking all the history

+cutoff_date is the "from date" exclusive. up_to_date is the "to date" by default i.e. empty string in config is today exclusive.

+output_type can be either "csv" or "json".
+By default is "json"

 ## Install required packages